-Index swaps involve the exchange by the Fund with another party of payments based on a notional principal amount of a specified index or indices.
 Interest rate swaps involve the exchange by the Fund with another party of their respective commitments to pay or receive payments for floating rate payments based on interest rates at specified intervals in the future.
 Two types of interest rate swaps include "fixed-for-floating rate swaps" and "basis swaps."
 Fixed-for-floating rate swaps involve the exchange of payments based on a fixed interest rate for payments based on a floating interest rate index.
 By contrast, basis swaps involve the exchange of payments based on two different floating interest rate indices.
 Mortgage swaps are similar to interest rate swaps in that they represent commitments to pay and receive interest.
 The notional principal amount, however, is tied to a reference pool or pools of mortgages.

-Credit swaps (also referred to as credit default swaps) involve the exchange of a floating or fixed rate payment in return for assuming potential credit losses of an underlying security or pool of securities.
+Credit default swaps (also referred to as credit swaps) involve the exchange of a floating or fixed rate payment in return for assuming potential credit losses of an underlying security or pool of securities.
 Loan credit default swaps are similar to credit default swaps on bonds, except that the underlying protection is sold on secured loans of a reference entity rather than a broader category of bonds or loans.
 Loan credit default swaps may be on single names or on baskets of loans, both tranched and untranched.
-Currency swaps involve the exchange of the parties' respective rights to make or receive payments in specified currencies.
+The Fund may obtain exposure to senior secured floating rate and fixed rate loans or debt ("Senior Loans") through the use of derivative instruments including loan credit default swaps.
+Investments in loan credit default swaps involve many of the risks associated with investments in derivatives more generally.
+Currency swaps involve the exchange of the parties' respective rights to make or receive payment is specified currencies.
 Total return swaps are contracts that obligate a party to pay or receive interest in exchange for payment by the other party of the total return generated by a security, a basket of securities, an index, or an index component.
 Equity swap contracts may be structured in different ways.
-For example, as a total return swap where a counterparty may agree to pay the Fund the amount, if any, by which the notional amount of the equity swap contract would have been received on those stocks.
-In other cases, the counterparty and the Fund may each agree to pay the difference between the relative investment performances that would have been achieved if the notional amount of the equity swap contract had been invested in different stocks (or a group of stocks).
+For example, an equity swap contract may be structured as a total return swap, where a counterparty may agree to pay the Fund the amount, if any, by which the notional amount of the equity swap contract would have increased in value had it been invested in particular stocks (or a group of stocks), plus the dividends that would have been received on those stocks.
+In other cases, the counterparty and the Fund may each agree to pay the other the difference between the relative investment performances that would have been achieved if the notional amount of the equity swap contract had been invested in different stocks (or a group of stocks).